|

 her and strapped it around her waist; then she selected a bow

-And then, because she had no idea where they had taken Haldir,
+Then, because she had no idea where they had taken Haldir, but

-but some instinct was telling her she should be outside on deck,
+some instinct was telling her she should be up on deck, she crept

-she crept cautiously back to the companionway and began climbing
+cautiously back to the companionway and began climbing up the

 The tiny boat bobbed silently beside the galley.

-balancing effortlessly as the boat rose and fell, pulled his bow
+and, balancing effortlessly as the boat rose and fell, pulled

-out of its strap behind his quiver and, holding it ready in his
+his bow from its strap and, holding it ready in his left hand,

-left hand, jumped lightly onto the deck of the galley without
+jumped lightly onto the deck of the galley without making a sound.

 The rescue party held its collective breath, but it was not necessary.